Habit trackers are some of the most impactful Bullet Journal page ideas.

 And a little workout tracker can help you stay motivated as you see the boxes filling out each day.

-For me, this one looks like a great tracker for a health challenge, like 31 days of a plank or something like that, when you need to do something each and every day.
+For me, this one looks like a great tracker for a health challenge, like 31 days of a plank or something like that, when you need to do something every day.

-I also added here the before measurements so once you lost all the weight you wanted you could see how far you’ve come.
+I also added here the before measurements so that once you lost all the weight you wanted, you could see how far you’ve come.